proofzero/rollupid/docs/3id/3id-public-profiles.md

 ---
-description: This is a page description
+description: 3ID Public Profiles are the easiest way for developers to personalize their apps for users.
 ---

 # 🆔 3ID Public Profiles

-3ID is the easiest way for developers to give users a consistent, friendly experience across apps.
-You're one query away from giving users a personalized experience that increases their trust and joy in using your product.

-## 3ID Profile URLs
+## Introduction

-Profile requests take the form `https://3id.kubelt.com/<resolver>/json`, where `<resolver>` is a unique account identifier (e.g. an Ethereum address).
-All resolvers for the same person link to the same 3ID profile, so someone can sign in with a wallet or login with their Google Account and have the same experience.

-**This makes it really easy to onboard Web 2.0 users to web3 products.**
+3ID Public Profiles help you customize your application for your users with one API call.

+Simply look up a unique account resolver (see below) and onboard your users into a personalized experience, with their familiar display name, profile picture, cover photo, bio, and more.

 [Join our Discord](https://discord.gg/UgwAsJf6C5) to tell us which resolvers you want.
 Here's the current list: